 A credit card transaction can seem simple on the surface, but once you start accepting payments online, you can quickly become confused with all of the transaction specific terms.
 On this page, we will introduce you to the different terms and explain the lifetime of a transaction.

 An authorization (also referred to as a reservation) of a transaction is the first step in the lifetime of a transaction.
-When we authorize a transaction we ask the cardholder’s bank (issuing bank) if we can reserve the transaction amount on the card.
-You can charge your customers in any currency.
+When authorizing a transaction we ask the cardholder’s bank (issuing bank) if we can reserve the transaction amount on the card.

-From the issuing bank, we get a message of either success or failure to reserve the amount.
+The issuing bank responds with either success or failure to reserve the amount.

-If we get a failure message, we also receive an error code explaining the reason.
+If we receive a failure message, we also receive an error code explaining the reason.
 Depending on the issuing bank we receive different error codes.
 Here are some common errors on authorizations:

-If we get a success message from the issuing bank, we have the following possibilities for the transaction:
+If we receive a success message from the issuing bank, we have the following possibilities for the transaction: